 Bilateral vestibulopathy occurs when the balance-controlling region of both ears suffer damage.
 The problem is usually worse at night and in locations with unsure footing.
 Visual symptoms like oscillopsia, a type of blurry vision, occur when your head is moving.
-The blurred vision can lead to poor physical coordination.
+Blurred vision can lead to poor physical coordination.
 The disorder also causes hearing loss.

 The diagnosis of a vestibular disorder usually requires a complete physical examination and comprehensive neuro-otolaryngologic assessments, such as the Romberg, dynamic visual acuity and ophthalmoscope tests.
-Rotatory chair, caloric and VHIT test are used to rule out other disorders and confirm the diagnosis.
+Rotatory chair, caloric, and VHIT test are used to rule out other disorders and confirm the diagnosis.
 Based on test results, patients are diagnosed as having mild, moderate or severe bilateral vestibulopathy.

 In these, cases, vestibular rehabilitation is used to speed recovery, prevent setbacks and lessen future episodes.
-The exercise-based therapy is designed to improve balance and reduce dizziness and blurry vision.
-Patients are also instructed to avoid certain medications, such as antihistamines, aspirin and ibuprofen as well as specific prescription antibiotics.
+Exercise-based therapy is designed to improve balance and reduce dizziness and blurry vision.
+Patients are also instructed to avoid certain medications, such as antihistamines, aspirin, and ibuprofen as well as specific prescription antibiotics.
 These medications can worsen hearing loss and balance problems.